-Finding: Target not met.
+Finding: Target was not met.

-Analysis: In 2017-2018 the target was met.
-According to the data that could be collected during this time, 4000+ contacts were made with faculty, staff, and students during training, awareness, and prevention programming.
-Based on the analysis of the 2017-2018 results, in 2018-2019, Title IX and the Center for Inclusion and Diversity Offices set out to include special groups, organizations, and the Natchitoches community in providing events, activities, training, awareness, and prevention programs on campus.
+Analysis: In AC 2018-2019 the target was not met.
+The Title IX office and the Center for Inclusion and Diversity Offices set out to include special groups, organizations, and the Natchitoches community in providing events, activities, training, awareness, and prevention programs on campus.
 As a result, these offices tried to increase awareness and support opportunities for faculty, staff, and students affected by the issues the college community faces.
 Based on the changes, in 2018-2019 the target was not met due to a lack of accounting for trainings, awareness, and prevention programming to students not directly offered by Title IX and the Center of Inclusion and Diversity but involve activities related to Title IX and the Center for Inclusion and Diversity.
 During the fall semester of 2018, approximately 3,400 individuals including faculty, staff, and students participated in the activities, events, trainings, and presentations around the topic of Title IX and inclusion and diversity.
 This fell slightly short of the intended goal of 4000+ contacts.
-During the spring semester of 2019, approximately 4,100 faculty, staff, and students were reached through efforts to provide events centered around Title IX issues, inclusion and diversity.
+During the spring semester of 2019, approximately 4,100 faculty, staff, and students were reached through efforts to provide events centered around Title IX issues, inclusion, and diversity.
 The Campus Climate Survey was presented to approximately 3,800 students via email and social media postings, as well as through the efforts of student groups encouraging participation in the survey.
 This exceeded our goal of 4000+ contacts.
 With the help of the Student Government Association, Student Advocacy and Title IX hosted a speaker (Bonny Shade) on campus to talk about sexual violence within the college community, what students can do to be allies for victims/survivors and encourage intervention and prevention.
 Establishing this connection helped the Title IX Office reach other students and provided an opportunity for other individuals on campus to see Title IX in a different environment and a different light.
 It is hard to prepare and execute events individuals will attend without funding for materials or help from others (i.e., student workers, Graduate Assistants, interns).
 Other organizations and areas on campus host events and present information involving Title IX issues and inclusion and diversity; however, this data is hard to collect when the Title IX Office and the Center for Inclusion and Diversity are not made aware of such events.
 For example, a group of students put together a Spring Breakers Panel before the start of Spring Break and some of the issues involved sexual violence, prevention, and intervention.
 This event was hosted by The Current Sauce, the NSU news publication.